+Chances are you’ve watched a documentary on Netflix, or read a few magazine articles.
+It doesn’t take long to discover that there’s a diet war going on in the popular media.
 On one side, you have the “carbs are evil” hypothesis.
-Proponents of very-low-carb diets (e.g. Keto diets) often cite population-health studies showing a correlation between sugar intake and metabolic diseases like diabetes, fatty liver disease, obesity and heart disease.
-In 2013, a meta-analysis of thirteen clinical trials examining the Keto diet versus low-fat diets found that people assigned to a Keto diet experienced greater weight loss over a twelve month follow-up period.1 For people who have medical clearance & support from a health professional to adopt a Keto diet, the very-low-carb approach appears to yield significant weight loss over the short-term.
+People who promote very-low-carb diets (e.g. Keto and Paleo diets) often cite population health studies showing a correlation between carbohydrate intake and metabolic diseases like diabetes, fatty liver disease, obesity and heart disease.
+In 2013, a meta-analysis of thirteen clinical trials examining the Keto diet versus low-fat diets (LFD) found that people assigned to a Keto diet experienced greater weight loss over a twelve month follow-up period.(1) For people who have medical clearance & support from a health professional to adopt a Keto diet, the very-low-carb approach appears to yield significant weight loss over the short-term.

 It may seem paradoxical, but a high-carbohydrate vegan diet is an equally popular approach to modern dieting.
 The “animal fats are evil” hypothesis maintains that people who adhere to a vegan diet – eliminate animal fat and proteins, but increase plant-based foods – have better health outcomes, including lower rates of heart disease and obesity.
-A two-year clinical trial comparing a vegan diet to a conventional LFD found that weight loss outcomes were superior among those assigned to the vegan group.
-2 While this study reported a large effect size, its overall sample size was quite limited (n=62).
+A two-year clinical trial comparing a vegan diet to a conventional LFD found that weight loss outcomes were superior among those assigned to the vegan group.(3) While this study reported a large effect size, its overall sample size was quite limited (n=62).
 So, evidence for a vegan diet is compelling, but not as robust as that for a very-low-carb (Keto) approach.

 Vegan diets are also quite restrictive, and require professional advice to carry out safely.
 While a Keto diet is well-studied with disease states (like diabetes), vegan diets have not always shown superiority to other diets in lowering blood sugars.
 The power of a vegan diet, therefore, appears to reduce heart disease incidence with a high nutrient, blood pressure and cholesterol lowering approach to food consumption.
-Much like the Keto diet, veganism has its’ limitations.
+Much like the Keto diet, veganism has some limitations.

-1 Bueno, N. B., de Melo, I. S. V., de Oliveira, S. L., & da Rocha Ataide, T. (2013).
+(1) Bueno, N. B., de Melo, I. S. V., de Oliveira, S. L., & da Rocha Ataide, T. (2013).
 Very-low-carbohydrate ketogenic diet v. low-fat diet for long-term weight loss: a meta-analysis of randomised controlled trials.
 British Journal of Nutrition, 110(7), 1178–1187.

-2 Turner‐McGrievy, G. M., Barnard, N. D. and Scialli, A. R. (2007), A Two‐Year Randomized Weight Loss Trial Comparing a Vegan Diet to a More Moderate Low‐Fat Diet.
+(3) Turner‐McGrievy, G. M., Barnard, N. D. and Scialli, A. R. (2007), A Two‐Year Randomized Weight Loss Trial Comparing a Vegan Diet to a More Moderate Low‐Fat Diet.
 Obesity, 15: 2276-2281. doi:10.1038/oby.2007.270